-Over the last year, 1,000+ jobs were posted by companies in our region for professionals in this field.
-As a mental health counselor, salaries start around $27,000 for entry-level positions.
+Over the last year, 650+ jobs were posted by companies in our region for professionals in this field.
+The median salary for a mental health counselor is $40,163 per year.
 (Source: EMSI Career Coach)

 Do you constantly find yourself asking “why” or “how”?
 If so, you have something in common with ancient Greek philosophers like Socrates, Plato, Aristotle, and Homer.
 All asked questions about life and the mind.
 What is the relationship between mind and body?
 How do we know if the world is really what we think it is?